jmandel/interop-2019-nprms/ehi-export.md

-# Cures envisions "all data," but ONC proposes "core data"
+# Cures envisions APIs for "all data"; ONC proposes "a limited set"

 The 21st Century Cures Act aims to achieve interoperability with APIs that provide "access to all data elements of a patient’s electronic health record to the extent